heaganhenry/BootstrapAndTheGrids/README.md

 # BootstrapAndTheGrids
-Practicing various bootstrap grid layouts and breakpoints
+A mini website created using HTML and Bootstrap to practice various grid layouts